kim-marcel/basic_neural_network/README.md

 - [XOR solved with Basic Neural Network Library](https://github.com/kim-marcel/xor_with_nn)
 - [Doodle Classification in Processing](https://github.com/kim-marcel/doodle_classifier)

 If you want you can add your own projects, that were build with this library, to this list.
-Pleas send me a pull request.
+Please send me a pull request.

+## TODO

+- different activation functions (e.g. softmax)
+- support for genetic algorithms (mutate-functionality)
+- JUnit-tests
+- Javadoc documentation
+- more examples

+If you have any other suggestions on what should be done, feel free to open an issue or add it to this list.